hsharrison/open-source-science-workshop/sessions/2014-05-27/04-pipes-and-redirection.md

         117 s01/t04.txt
        1034 total

-Note that by default the output goes to the screen, if we want to change the file we need to use a redirect:
+Note that by default the output goes to the screen, if we want to output to a file we need to use a redirect:

     $ sort s01/lengths.txt > s01/sorted-lengths.txt